stephenhuh/shellconfig/README.md

 ####NOTES:
 Made for Badwolf colorscheme
-can use flazz/vim-colorschemes to alter
+can use flazz/vim-colorschemes to alter colorschemes For GNOME shells get rid of powerline, use airline, then alias as allowed in installscript

 VIM HOTKEYS TO REMEMBER